-- The capsule yields a dye which gives a permanent, rich, flame colour.
+- The capsule yields a dye which gives a permanent, rich, flame color.
 It is used for dyeing silk and wool bright orange.

 - A red dye has been extracted from the roots.

-- The wood of tree is used for making tool handles, match boxes etc.
+- The wood of the tree is used for making tool handles, match boxes, etc.